cuthbertLab/music21/buildDoc/rst/overviewMeters.rst

 ...
 >>> sRebar.show()

 .. image:: images/overviewMeters-13.*
     :width: 600

 Finding the Beat of a Note in a Measure
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If a note is in a Measure, and that Measure or a preceding Measure has a TimeSignature, it is possible to find the beat, or the count of whole or fractional subdivisions of top-level beat partitions.
+If a Note is in a Measure, and that Measure or a preceding Measure has a TimeSignature, it is possible to find the beat, or the position of the Note in terms of the count of whole or fractional subdivisions of top-level beat partitions.

-The Note :attr:`~music21.note.GeneralNote.beat` property will return, if available, a numerical representation of the beat, with a floating point value corresponding the the proportional position through the beat.
+The Note :attr:`~music21.note.GeneralNote.beat` property will return, if available, a numerical representation of the beat, with a floating point value corresponding to the proportional position through the beat.
 The Note :attr:`~music21.note.GeneralNote.beatStr` property returns a string representation, replacing floating point values with fractions when available.

 >>> sSrc = corpus.parseWork('bach/bwv57.8.xml')
 >>> sPart = sSrc.getElementById('Soprano')